cloudfoundry/pcap-release/ci/README.md

 All tests run in Docker.
 The image `iacbox.common.repositories.cloud.sap/haproxy-boshrelease-testflight` is a built and cached version of building [`Dockerfile`](Dockerfile).

 -->
+## TODO
+Add a description on unit tests and acceptance tests
 <!--
 ### Unit Tests